wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 8 But the people of Britain are a stiffnecked race, and they yielded not to the entreaties of the great Sanhedrim ; therefore the war continued to rage.

-9 So it came to pass, on the fifth day of the fifth month, in the pleasant season of the year; when the trees put forth their leaves and the air is perfumed with the sweet scent of flowers, and the blue violets bespread the green hillocks ;
+9 So it came to pass, on the fifth day of the fifth month, in the pleasant season of the year ; when the trees put forth their leaves and the air is perfumed with the sweet scent of flowers, and the blue violets bespread the green hillocks ;

 10 That Harrison, the chief captain, from the west, the brave warrior, who had entrenched himself in the strong hold of Meigs, nigh unto the river Miami, sallied forth against the savages and the slaves of Britain, that hemmed him in.